 Feature your ministry or newest book on your website or on YouTube by utilizing a digital download of a 5-minute interview with Carol.
 5-minute video/15-minute session.
 This option involves a 15-minute time slot where you will have the opportunity to familiarize Carol with your ministry or book.
 Then, Carol will participate with you in a 5-minute interview style video that would be usable on your website, Facebook page, or on YouTube.
-You will receive a flash drive with your video-taped interview before the end of the conference.
+You will be mailed a flash drive with your interview a few weeks after the conference. (click for printable directions)

 Presented by Anne Denmark

 - Discover an amazing clear overview of your life…Roots, Defining Moments and Dreams

 - Experience the beauty and fingerprints of God’s design…in and through the timeline of your own story